Lithuania in the Eurovision Song Contest 2010: Background

-For the 2010 contest, the Lithuanian national broadcaster, Lithuanian National Radio and Television (LRT), broadcast the event within Lithuania and organised the selection process for the nation's entry.
-Other than the internal selection of their debut entry in 1994, Lithuania has selected their entry consistently through a national final procedure.
-On 15 December 2009, LRT announced that they would not participate in the 2010 Eurovision Song Contest due to financial problems.
-However, the broadcaster confirmed their participation on 6 January 2010 and announced the organization of "Eurovizijos" dainų konkurso nacionalinė atranka, which would be the national final to select Lithuania's entry for Oslo, after receiving funding from the company Teo LT.
+As part of its duties as participating broadcaster, LRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Other than the internal selection of their debut entry in 1994, the broadcaster has selected its entry consistently through a national final procedure.
+On 15 December 2009, LRT announced that it would not participate in the 2010 contest due to financial problems.
+However, the broadcaster confirmed its participation on 6 January 2010 and announced the organization of "Eurovizijos" dainų konkurso nacionalinė atranka, which would be the national final to select its entry, after receiving funding from the company Teo LT.
 Nerijus Ivanauskas, deputy director of Teo LT, stated: "It was decided to support LRT for two reasons: the international image of Lithuania and Teo LT digital development".

 Before Eurovision

 "Eurovizijos" dainų konkurso nacionalinė atranka

-"Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) was the national final format developed by LRT in order to select Lithuania's entry for the Eurovision Song Contest 2010.
+"Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) was the national final format developed by LRT in order to select its entry for the Eurovision Song Contest 2010.
 The competition involved a four-week-long process that commenced on 13 February 2010 and concluded with a winning song and artist on 27 February 2010.
 The four shows took place at the LRT studios in Vilnius and were hosted by Giedrius Masalskis.
 The shows were broadcast on LTV, LTV World, and Lietuvos Radijas, as well as online via the broadcaster's website lrt.lt.
 The final was also streamed online on the official Eurovision Song Contest website eurovision.tv.